saefulbarkah/MAUNG-MOD/readme.md

 - Enjoy!

 ## Known issues
-- Dont use skip cutscene on Depths of Illusive
+- Dont use `Skip Cutscene` on Depths of Illusive
-- If you use skip cutscene when talking on NPC and missing UI just press `ALT + X`
+- If you use `Skip Cutscene` when talking on NPC and missing UI just press `ALT + X`

 ## Features
 #### Player